Promoting and Teaching British Values at Upton Westlea

-The importance of laws, whether they be those that govern the class or school, are consistently reinforced throughout the school day, within PSHE/SEAL/RE/RSE/P4C/Prevent lessons, as well as part of the Behaviour Policy and throughout our Collective Worship.
+The importance of laws, whether they be those that govern the class or school, are consistently promoted throughout the school day, within PSHE/SEAL/RE/RSE/P4C/Prevent lessons, as well as part of the Behaviour Policy.

 At Upton Westlea, we discuss and democratically agree with the pupils the class and school rules.
 We discuss what is ‘right’, ‘wrong’ and ‘fair’, the reasons for these to protect us and the rewards and sanctions associated with them.